teusink/Home-Security-by-Pi/README.md

       push "redirect-gateway def1"
       ```
    - Save and exit
-- Now reboot your Pi.
+- This part is done now, so do a reboot now: `sudo reboot`

 # Keeping it updated
 Ultimally, the core practice of Security is just to install all (security) updates.
 This is not different from your Pi.
 Below I will explain how I did that.